-Intralase LASIK – (all laser / blade-free LASIK)
+Intralase LASIK Laser Eye Surgery– (all laser / blade-free LASIK)

-LASEK / PRK (Surface laser refractive surgery) - range -1D up to -8.0D with up to 6D astigmatism.
+LASEK / PRK (Surface laser eye surgery) – range -1D up to -8.0D with up to 6D astigmatism

-In LASEK, an anti-scarring drug, mitomycin C, is often applied to the corneal surface to reduce haze (loss of corneal clarity) and regression (corneal shape changes during healing which can dilute the effect of treatment).
+In LASEK, an anti-scarring drug is often applied to the corneal surface to reduce haze (loss of corneal clarity) and regression (corneal shape changes during healing which can dilute the effect of treatment).
 A bandage contact lens is then applied to protect the operated area for a few days whilst the skin layer heals.
-Eye drops are used to minimize discomfort, but approximately 5-7 days, in which the eyes are relatively sore, light sensitive and watery is normal.
+Eye drops are used to minimize discomfort, but approximately 5-7 days, in which the eyes are relatively sore, light-sensitive and watery is normal.
 Vision returns over the next few weeks whilst the new skin layer remodels.
 Although the recovery is slower after LASEK than after LASIK, final visual results are normally equally good 2 months after surgery.
 (Figure 4).

-Laser refractive surgery is based on microscopic reshaping of the cornea to correct myopia, hypermetropia, and astigmatism.
+Laser eye surgery is based on the microscopic reshaping of the cornea to correct myopia, hypermetropia, and astigmatism.
 The excimer laser removes tissue with submicron precision and has been used to reshape the cornea in refractive surgery for the last 20 years.

 If your refraction is, for example, -3.00D, this may be an average of -2.80D for rays entering through the centre of the cornea and -3.20D for rays entering around the edge.
 A wavefront scan produces a map of the focusing requirement at each point.
 Information from this scan can be programmed into the excimer laser with the aim of reshaping the cornea to produce sharper vision than glasses.
 Current wavefront guided laser treatments do not routinely produce better vision than glasses and contact lenses.
 But they have two benefits over non-wavefront guided treatments:

-The wavefront scanning and excimer laser refractive surgical system used at the Blackrock Clinic is the latest generation AMO CustomVue System (www.VISX.com).
+The wavefront scanning and excimer laser refractive surgical system used at the Blackrock Clinic is the latest generation AMO CustomVue System.

 Before attending the consultation, you should leave your contact lenses out for: